Patient's Query

 Welcome to icliniq.com.

-I went through your query, am very happy to help you in every possible way.
-It would be very helpful if I would have seen the current oral hygiene status of your and your husband.
-Kindly upload an image keeping your mouth open, making sure the teeth are visible.
+It would be very helpful if I had seen the current oral hygiene status of you and your husband.
+Kindly upload an image, keeping your mouth open, making sure the teeth are visible.

 I will guide you if I find any concerning issues.
-Apart from this, except for brushing and flossing, you can use mouthwash and rinse, mixing it in lukewarm water two to three times a day.
+Apart from this, except for brushing and flossing, you can use chlorhexidine mouthwash and rinse, mixing it in lukewarm water two to three times a day.

 I hope this was helpful.